Simply LaKita

 Overhead view of finished fudge on parchment paper with a knife before cutting.

-• Dark Chocolate Pretzel Fudge - Use dark chocolate chips (60-70% cacao) instead of semi-sweet for a more sophisticated, less sweet version that highlights the salty pretzels even more.
+• Dark Chocolate Version - use 60% cacao dark chocolate for a more intense, less sweet fudge.
+The contrast with the salty pretzels is incredible.

-• Peppermint Pretzel Fudge - Add ½ teaspoon peppermint extract and crushed candy canes on top for a festive holiday twist.
+• Peppermint Pretzel Fudge - add ½ teaspoon peppermint extract to the chocolate mixture and top with crushed candy canes instead of (or alongside) the pretzels.
+A perfect holiday variation.

 Overhead view of fudge cut in small pieces on parchment paper.